Managing sustainable buildings

 As occupiers move into their space, our Occupier and Property Services team ensures that their systems are fully integrated with our landlord-operated systems.
 By following a soft landings process, our design team is available post-handover, to address any issues as occupiers install their systems.
 We also fully brief our Occupier Services team on the sustainability features of our properties.

-Key to long-term reductions in energy and resource use is engagement with our occupiers.
-We provide regular updates on sustainability performance in occupier meetings and through our occupier app including energy and water consumption data, waste recycling rates and updates on local community related initiatives.
+Our Occupier & Property Services team has radically improved our occupier engagement through our award-winning app, named sesame™.
+Engaging with the users of our buildings is key to delivering our long-term reductions in energy and resource use, and the app is a tool to support this.
+We also provide regular updates on sustainability performance in occupier meetings which include energy and water consumption data, waste recycling rates and updates on local community related initiatives.